target/goalert/docs/switchover.md

 # Quick Switchover Guide for GoAlert

+Switchover (SWO) is a feature that allows a live system to switch from one database to another safely and with little to no user impact.

 This guide provides a quick and easy-to-follow set of steps for performing a database switchover in GoAlert.

 ## Steps to Perform Switchover